Notice of Annual General Meeting

 Shareholders who wish to participate at the Annual General Meeting shall:

-- have their names entered in the register of shareholders maintained by Euroclear Sweden AB (formerly VPC AB, the Swedish Central Securities Depository) on Tuesday 5 May 2009, and
+- have their names entered in the register of shareholders maintained by Euroclear Sweden AB on Monday 10 May 2010, and

 When giving notice of participation, the shareholders should state their name, personal identification number (or company registration number), address, telephone number, shareholdings and any advisors attending.
 If participation is by way of proxy, such document should be submitted in connection with the notice of participation of the Annual General Meeting.
 If the proxy is issued by a legal entity, a certified copy of the registration certificate or an equivalent certificate of authority, shall be attached to the proxy.
 The proxy and the document evidencing proof of authority may not be issued earlier than one year prior to the Annual General Meeting.
 Written notifications made by post should be marked "AGM".